 Although most DUI cases do not get thrown out of court, my team and I almost always find something that can at least help get our client’s charge(s) reduced through plea bargain negotiations.

-The real point here is that in order to have any chance of getting your drunk driving charge dismissed, we first have to look, and know what we're looking for.
-Because handling DUI and DUI-related matters is what we do all day, each and every day, we know exactly how and where to look.
+The real point here is that in order to have any chance of getting your drunk driving charge dismissed, we first have to look at the evidence, and know what we're looking for.
+Because handling DUI and DUI-related matters is what we do all day, each and every day, we know exactly how and where to do that.

 Making Things Better for You